square/square-connect-go-sdk/swagger/docs/LoyaltyApi.md

 > CalculateLoyaltyPointsResponse CalculateLoyaltyPoints(ctx, body, programId)
 CalculateLoyaltyPoints

 Calculates the points a purchase earns.  - If you are using the Orders API to manage orders, you provide `order_id` in the request.
 The  endpoint calculates the points by reading the order. - If you are not using the Orders API to manage orders, you provide the purchase amount in  the request for the endpoint to calculate the points.
-An application might call this endpoint to show the points that a buyer can earn with the  specific purchase.
+An application might call this endpoint to show the points that a buyer can earn with the  specific purchase.  __Note:__ The country of the seller's Square account determines whether tax is included in the purchase amount when accruing points for spend-based and visit-based programs.
+For more information, see [Availability of Square Loyalty](https://developer.squareup.com/docs/loyalty-api/overview#loyalty-market-availability).

 ### Required Parameters